-Development and renovation of the Raja-Jooseppi border crossing point
+Renewal of the Raja-Jooseppi border crossing point

 Project costs and funding

 The Kolarctic CBC is a cross-border cooperation programme aimed at promoting the attractiveness of the region.
-The programme is funded by the European Union, Finland, Russia, Sweden and Norway.
+The programme is funded by the European Union, Finland, Sweden and Norway.

-The ENI CBC (European Neighbourhood Instrument, Cross Border Cooperation) grant funding agreement relating to the development of the Raja-Jooseppi border crossing point between the EU and FTIA was signed on 1 March 2019.
-The budget for the development project is EUR 11.45 million, of which the grant covers EUR 10.31 million.
-The FTIA’s self-financing is allocated from the basic funding for transport infrastructure management.
+The ENI CBC (European Neighborhood Instrument, Cross Border Cooperation) grant funding agreement for the development of the Raja-Jooseppi border crossing point, financed by the EU and Finland, was signed on 1 March 2019 between the Kolarctic CBC program and the FTIA.
+The budget for the development project is € 11.45 million, of which the grant covers € 10.31 million.
+The FTIA’s self-financing share is allocated from the basic funding for transport infrastructure management.

 Progress of project